ovsky/adb-fastboot-installer/README.md

 | 🐈 Easy       | 📖 One-click-run                   |
 | 🪼 Open Source | ✅ Latest SDK, NDK and Drivers     |
 | 🐳 Clean      | 🔻 ADB and Drivers from Google SDK |

-#### **Added ADBO installing ability - in v2.9.5:**
-[ADBO](https://github.com/ovsky/ADBO) is the Meta Quest fork of ADB which is way waster in many situations and uses file-streaming.
-You can use it along existing ADB, using the `adbo` command instead of `adb` to acess extended features.

 ---